Business Conduct Guidelines for Employees and Officers

 These guidelines apply to all employees and officers of Mitsui & Co., Ltd (including its head office, domestic offices, and overseas offices, the "Company").
 Whenever used in these guidelines, the expression "Employees" includes officers and corporate auditors in addition to staff members (including secondees to and from the Company, contract employees, and temporary employees), unless the context otherwise requires.

-- Employees should comply with all applicable laws and regulations, whether domestic or foreign, and should conduct themselves in an ethical and responsible manner in the communities in which they perform their duties for the Company.
+- Employees should comply with all applicable laws and regulations, whether domestic or foreign

-- Employees should respect human rights and should not discriminate between persons based on reasons of race, creed, sex, social status, religion, nationality, age or physical or mental disability.
+- Employees should respect human rights and must not discriminate in any way whatsoever between persons based on grounds of race, creed, sex, social status, religion, nationality, age or physical or mental disability.

-- In order that Employees, with individuality and diversity, perform their duties for the Company to the best of their ability, the Employees should respect the character and individuality of one another and make every effort to ensure that the office is an open and comfortable environment in which to work.
+- In order that Employees, with individuality and diversity, perform their duties for the Company to the best of their ability, the Employees should respect the character and individuality of one another and make every effort to cultivate an open-minded corporate culture, and to ensure that the office is an open and comfortable environment in which to work.

 - The Employees should not harm, mentally or physically, a person or surrounding people beyond reasonable range of work, based on advantages at workplace such as an official position or human relations.